RESOURCES & DOWNLOADS

-The interview is your time to shine and it begins as soon as you walk onto the premises so act accordingly.
-Show up on time, dressed appropriately and be enthusiastic and pleasant to everyone you encounter.
+The interview is your time to shine and it begins as soon as you walk onto the employer’s premises, so act accordingly.
+Show up on time, dress appropriately and be enthusiastic and pleasant to everyone you encounter.
 Offer your interviewer a practiced handshake and a smile.
 Again, take off your coat or scarf if you are wearing one and be polite.

 Things to Remember

-There are lots of things to remember during an interview but some of the most important (according to our Industry Specialized Recruitment Professionals) are as follows:
+There are lots of things to remember during an interview but some of the most important (according to our recruitment experts) are as follows: